iheykal/maandhise/SEO_IMPLEMENTATION.md

 ## Conclusion

-The Maandhise Corporate website now has a solid SEO foundation with:
+The SAHAL CARD website now has a solid SEO foundation with:
 - ✅ 6 optimized pages ready for search engine indexing
 - ✅ Comprehensive meta tags and structured data
 - ✅ Proper robots.txt and sitemap.xml